commercetools/ui-kit/philosophy/FORMS.md

 Our input components should let the form handle validation.
 They should accept an indicator of validation state from the form (e.g. a `hasError` property which they use to display an appropriate border color) instead of trying to determine that state themselves.

 The inputs should keep the user-input around and store that in the state.
 They should not attempt to format user-input while users type (e.g. formatting numbers).
-More on this in "Solution recipies".
+More on this in "Solution recipes".

 When an input gathers more than one information (e.g. a `MoneyInput` where users can select a currency from a dropdown and enter an amount), the input should not attempt to hide the fact that two separate inputs are used.
 Use two separate values and touched states.
-More on this in "Solution recipies".
+More on this in "Solution recipes".
 This is a limitation of Formik automatically determining the `touched` state on form submission.
-See "Solution recipies" for more information.
+See "Solution recipes" for more information.

 ## Most important lessons

 - **Convert data on the way into and out of the form** to keep the form oblivious to the data source
 - **Don't convert user input too early**.
 Keep user input around while they are editing, otherwise you'll lose some information, e.g. when a user is editing a number.
 - **Validate before converting**.
 Validation should guarantee that the conversions of form values back into the document succeeds.
-- **Validate form values** Never attempt to convert the data back into a document and attempt to validate the document.
+- **Validate form values**: Never attempt to convert the data back into a document and attempt to validate the document.
 This will couple the vlaidation to the document.
 Instead, validate the user input (the form values)!
-- **Validate on a form level** Don't attempt to validate individual inputs.
+- **Validate on a form level**: Don't attempt to validate individual inputs.
 Validation must be the concern of the form itself, as it has the whole overview.
 It knows all values and knows how they come together.
-- **Only mark error types during validation** Don't attempt to generate error messages while validating.
+- **Only mark error types during validation**: Don't attempt to generate error messages while validating.
 Use booleans to mark validation errors, e.g. `{ name: { missing: true } }`.
 This lets you change how the errors are shown, and enables you to localize the error messages with your regular translation tools.
-- **Always detect all validation errors** Don't stop validation after you found the first validation error.
+- **Always detect all validation errors**: Don't stop validation after you found the first validation error.
 Try to mark all invalid fields as invalid.
 Decide which errors should be shown during rendering.
-- **Let rendering take care of displaying errors** During rendering you know which fields have been touched, whether the user attempted a form submission and which fields have validation errors.
+- **Let rendering take care of displaying errors**: During rendering you know which fields have been touched, whether the user attempted a form submission and which fields have validation errors.
 Decide which validation errors to show during rendering based on all those indicators.

 ## Formik disclaimer

 While we use [Formik](https://github.com/jaredpalmer/formik) to handle our form state, there are some parts of Formik's philosophy we don't agree with.
 Formik is a great library and embraces many good principles when building forms.
-However, we derive from a few of their recommendations on purpose:
+However, we deviate from a few of their recommendations on purpose:

 - It’s impossible to keep track of when an array was touched in some cases (e.g. when an element was removed and the array is now empty), because Formik is trying to auto-generate the touched state on submission.
 The touched state of an empty array is `{ someArray: [] }`.
 This means `[]` has to be interpreted as the array having been touched.
 - Formik values can't be objects.
 Because Formik traverses the `value` and creates one big `touched` state, we can't have a `touched` state for a value which is an object (as money-input would be).
 Sometimes we would like to make it seem like there is only one input (e.g. for a money-input where users can select a currency and enter an amount, we'd like to have a single `touched` state for the whole thing).
 Formik forces us to use individual touched states and to handle values individually.
 - Too big of an API with `Form`, `withFormik`, `Field`, `ErrorMessage` and `Formik`.
 There are many ways to achieve the same thing.
 We generally try to use `<Formik />` only.
 - The recommendation to generate error messages from the validation function mixes validation and rendering logic.
-Returning strings from the validation function gets in the way of using an applications' localization approach and makes it hard to determine failed validations in case an error needs to be shown in multiple places.
+Returning strings from the validation function gets in the way of using an application's localization approach and makes it hard to determine failed validations in case an error needs to be shown in multiple places.
 It also makes it hard to attach multiple validation errors to a single field.
 That's why instead of returning a string for a field, we use objects holding booleans per field, e.g. `{ name: { missing: true } }`.

-## Solutions recipies:
+## Solutions recipes:

 When building a form, you might run into other challenges along the way.
 We already have solutions for the most common cases which work with our approach to forms.
 They are shown below:

-Here are some solution recipes for those cases:
+Here are some solution recipes for these cases:

 - Data conversion
   - The response shape of the server is inconvenient to build a form on